đ Help Centre

 Itâs important to be clear about HomeWaggerâs role.
 We are a platform â not a rescue centre.
 We donât physically take dogs in or guarantee returns.

-- Safe connections between adopters, rehomers, and shelters.
+- Safer connections between adopters, rehomers, and shelters.

 - Guides and resources to support before, during, and after adoption.

 Rehomers and shelters remain responsible for their listings.
 Adopters remain responsible for their choices.
-HomeWagger facilitates and safeguards the process.
+HomeWagger supports safer decision-making and safeguards the process.

 Is HomeWagger a rescue?